 If you’re part of the kratom community and you want to prevent kratom criminalization, you’ll find kratom advocacy resources below so you can make an impact more easily.

 CAN YOU HELP?
-If you live in one the states on the list below, we urge you to take 5 minutes to call or email your elected officials to share your personal experience with kratom.
+If you live in one the states on the list below (especially those highlighted in red), we urge you to take 5 minutes to call or email your elected officials to share your personal experience with kratom.

 Find Out What Policies are Currently Being Considered in Your State and How to Help